Azure/Industrial-IoT/docs/howto-run-microservices-locally.md

 cd azure-iiot-components
 ```

-## Start all OPC Twin Microservices locally using Docker
+## Start all Industrial IoT Microservices locally using Docker

 The easiest way to start all Microservices is to use the `docker-compose.yml` file located in this repository's root folder.